lorensen/VTKExamples/src/Java/GeometricObjects/Polygon.md

+### Description

 Java Program to Display a polygon having n edges, where n is the number of points in the polygon.

-Author: Bharatesh Chakravarthi
-Affiliation: VE Lab, Chung Ang University, Seoul, South Korea.